ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 # Use the instance metadata service (Beta)
 {: #imd-get-metadata}

-After obtaining an identity token, you can access the metadata service and retrieve metadata about a virtual server instance.
+After obtaining an access token, you can access the metadata service and retrieve metadata about a virtual server instance.
 The topic describes how to make calls to the API to access metadata instance, SSH key, and placement group metadata.
 {:shortdesc}

 This service is available only to accounts with special approval to preview this beta feature.